balajid1510-lang/cyart-vapt-team-Week-4/README.md

 This folder contains deliverables for Week 4 of the VAPT engagement exercises.
 It includes evidence, reports, checklists, and high-level reproduction steps for the following labs:

-Advanced Exploitation Lab
+1.Advanced Exploitation Lab

-API Security Testing Lab
+2.API Security Testing Lab

-Privilege Escalation & Persistence Lab
+3.Privilege Escalation & Persistence Lab

-Network Protocol Attacks Lab
+4.Network Protocol Attacks Lab

-Mobile Application Testing Lab
+5.Mobile Application Testing Lab

-Capstone: Full VAPT Engagement
+6.Capstone: Full VAPT Engagement

 Each lab entry contains a Conceptual Test Log, non-destructive reproduction notes, evidence (screenshots, pcaps, logs), and remediation recommendations.
 All exploit code, PoCs, or destructive scripts must remain in a private area and must not be published publicly.